 Anyone who has ever been to a wedding knows that sometimes, things happen.
-It's actually more likely than not, given the amount of people gathered together in one location.
-But while you may be used to the typical stories of perhaps a groomsman that drank too much or split pants on the dance-floor, trust us — you haven't heard anything yet.
-Owner of EVJ Wedding Co., Jacquelyn Mavrookas shared with BRIDES some of the top 'OMG' moments she's witnessed as a professional wedding planner.
+It's actually more likely than not, given the number of people gathered together in one location.
+But while you may be used to the typical stories of, perhaps, a groomsman that drank too much or split his pants on the dance-floor, trust us—you haven't heard anything yet.
+Jacquelyn Mavrookas, owner of EVJ Wedding Co., shared with Brides some of the top 'OMG' moments she's witnessed as a professional wedding planner.

 The Ultimate Freak Out

 A huge part of event planning is being prepared to roll with the punches.
 "I had a bride getting hair and makeup done.
-We ordered salad, fruit per the bride's request — the typical wedding day spread.
+We ordered salad [and] fruit per the bride's request — the typical wedding day spread.
 She looked at me when it arrived and said, 'I actually don't want any of this, can you get me pizza, chicken wings with ranch and blue cheese, and French fries and soda?'
-Of course I had to oblige!"
+Of course, I had to oblige!"

 "A bridal client and her mom went dress shopping, and the mom requested a white dress.
 Of course, the bride said, 'Absolutely not.'
 They picked a navy blue dress for mom to wear.
 But, lo and behold, on the wedding day, the bride's mother showed up in white — much to the bride's surprise."
 We can only imagine the conversation that followed.